brewski/fedex-web-services/README.md

+# fedex-web-services
+## Description
+This gem provies an interface to the FedEx web services API (version 10).
+It interfaces with the FedEx web services SOAP API to look up shipping rates, generate labels, and cancel shipments (tracking coming soon).

+## Setup
+### Overview
+This gem requires a large number of classes to communicate with FedEx.
+These classes are defined by the WSDL files for the FedEx web services API.
+For copyright reasons this gem does not include the files.
+You will need to create a FedEx developer account do download these files (at present this gem only support ShipService_v10.wsdl and RateService_v10.wsdl).
+I recommend putting them under your project's lib/ directory in lib/fedex/web_services/wsdl.

-## Creating the FedEx Web Services class definitions
+### Creating the class definitions
+Once you have the WSDL files, you will need to create the ruby classes used in the SOAP requests.
+This is a one time process that can be handled by the gem.

-### Rails
+#### Rails
-This gem includes a rake task to generate the class definitions and create an initializer to load them if you are using it from within a rails application.
+This gem includes a rake task to generate the class definitions and create an initializer to load them if you are using it from within a Rails application.
 Simply save the FedEx wsdl files to a directory (lib/fedex/web_services/wsdl in this example) and run:

     $ WSDL_DIR=lib/fedex/web_services/wsdl rake fedex:generate_definitions

+You should see output looking like this.

     Added lib/fedex/web_services/definitions/
     Added config/initializers/fedex.rb

-### Manual creation
+#### Manual creation
 You can also manually generate the class files.
 To to this, run the following command:

     require 'fedex'
-    Fedex::WebServices::Definitions.generate_definitions('lib', *Dir.glob('path/to/wsdls/*.wsdl'))
+    Fedex::WebServices::Definitions.generate_definitions('lib', *Dir.glob('lib/web_services/wsdls/*.wsdl'))

-This will create the directory lib/fedex/web_services/definitions/ with the FedEx Web Services class definitions in it.
+This will create the directory lib/fedex/web_services/definitions/ with the FedEx web services class definitions in it.
+After you have created the classes, simply include the following lines in your application to load them:

+    require 'fedex'
+    Fedex::WebServices::Definitions.load_definitions('lib')

 ## Examples
 ### Getting shipping rates